eikmarizal/eikmarizal.github.io/README.md

 # Artificial Intelligence vs Machine Learning vs Deep Learning

 - Artificial Intelligence(AI) is any technique which enables machines/computers to mimic human behaviour
-- Machine Learning(ML) is subset of AI that use Statistical methods for machines/computers to learn and improve with experience
+- Machine Learning(ML) is subset of AI that use Statistical methods for machines/computers to learn without being explicitly programmed and improve with experience
 - Deep Learning is subset of ML that use Multi-Layer Neural Network computation more feasible

 # Knowledge needed to master in this area